New California Law Requires Diversity on Corporate Boards of Directors

 - If the Board has four or fewer members, one woman

-- By the end of 2022, all public companies must have two members of underrepresented communities on the Board
+- By the end of 2021, all public companies must have one member of an underrepresented community on the Board

 Companies that do not comply with this law will face an initial fine of $100,000, and $300,000 for each violation thereafter.
 A violation will be determined on a per seat basis, so for example, if a company has a Board of five members and no women on its Board after 2021, the total fine would be $600,000 if the company previously violated this law (or $400,000 if this was the first violation).